Martyn P. Casey: The Triffids

 Casey joined the Triffids in September 1982 replacing bassist Byron Sinclair.
 With the band, he recorded their second EP, Bad Timing and Other Stories in October.
 It was issued by Mushroom Records in April 1983.
 Mushroom let the band go shortly after its release.
 The group saved money from support slots with the Hoodoo Gurus, the Church and Hunters and Collectors, to record and release their debut 12-inch vinyl album, Treeless Plain, for Hot Records, a newly established Sydney-based independent label.

 In late 1984, The Triffids moved to London, and recorded the EP Field of Glass.
 The band's line-up stabilised with the addition of 'Evil' Graham Lee on pedal steel guitar.
 In August 1985, they recorded their second album, Born Sandy Devotional, with Gil Norton (Echo & the Bunnymen).
 The group were hailed by the British media, were featured on the John Peel show and supported Echo & the Bunnymen.

 In 1986, with delays in issuing Born Sandy Devotional, the Triffids returned to Western Australia where they built an eight-track machine inside a shearing shed on the McComb family's farming property and recorded their third album In the Pines.
 Born Sandy Devotional was eventually released in March 1986, it reached #27 on the UK charts and #64 in Australia.
 On their return to the UK, they signed a three-record deal with Island Records.
 In 1987, with a budget of £125,000, and the production skills of Gil Norton, David McComb and a new recruit, Adam Peters, worked on "Bury Me Deep in Love" and the subsequent Calenture album.
 Despite the release of another two tracks from the album as singles, "Trick of the Light" and "Holy Water", Calenture did not have the commercial impact expected.

 In 1989, the "Goodbye Little Boy" single featured in the Australian TV soap opera Neighbours.
 1989 also saw The Triffids record their last studio album, The Black Swan in England, with producer Stephen Street.
-Despite being well received, the album wasn't an overwhelming success, which disappointed McComb and the rest of the band to the point where they decided to dissolve the band.
+Despite being well received, the album was commercially unsuccessful, leading to the dissolution of the band.
 To fulfill their contractual obligations with Island Records, a live album recorded in Stockholm, Stockholm, was released in 1990 the year after The Triffids had split up.

 Casey, also an artist, provided a substantial amount of the art work for the 2009 rock biography on The Triffids, Vagabond Holes: David McComb and the Triffids, edited by Australian academics Niall Lucy and Chris Coughran, including the book's cover.